Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Preliminaries on the uniform exploration of the and LQG

-We want to focus on the quantum boundary length of the locally largest component of the exploration in terms of quantum boundary length.
-Informally, at each discovery of a loop, it goes on exploring the exterior of the loop and at each splitting event, it explores the domain which has the largest quantum boundary length.
+{Now, let us introduce the exploration of the locally largest component in terms of quantum boundary length, which is no longer an exploration towards a fixed point.} Informally, at each discovery of a loop, it goes on exploring the exterior of the loop and at each splitting event, it explores the domain which has the largest quantum boundary length.
 Let us first define formally this locally largest component.
 Let $(z_j)_{j\ge 1}$ be an enumeration of $\mathbb{D} \cap \Q^2$.

 The locally largest component $(C_u)_{u\ge 0}$ is defined as follows.
 Let

 be the first time $u$ at which $z_1$ is encircled by a loop or $\mathcal{Y}^{z_1}_{u}<\mathcal{Y}^{z_1}_{u-}/2$.
 For all $u<\tau_1$, we set $C_u= D^{z_1}_u$.
 We then define by induction a sequence $(\tau_k)_{k\ge 1}$ and a subsequence $(z_{j_k})_{k\ge 1}$ by setting for all $k\ge 1$: \begin{itemize} \item If $\tau_k = \tau^{z_{j_k}}$, then $\tau_k$ is the time at which a loop $\mathcal{L}$ encircles $z_{j_k}$.
 Let $j_{k+1}$ be the first integer $j>j_k$ for which $z_j\in D_{\tau_k-}^{z_{j_k}}$ and such that $z_j$ is not encircled by $\mathcal{L}$. \item If $\tau_k = \inf \{u\ge 0; \ \mathcal{Y}^{z_{j_k}}_{u}<\mathcal{Y}^{z_{j_k}}_{u-}/2\}$, then $\tau_k $ is the first splitting time at which $z_{j_k}$ lies in the component with smallest quantum boundary length.
 Let $j_{k+1}$ be the first integer $j>j_k$ for which $z_j\in D_{\tau_k-}^{z_{j_k}} \setminus D_{\tau_k}^{z_{j_k}} $. \end{itemize} In both cases we set